-Overdraft facilities.
+- Overdraft facilities.
 An overdraft gives you the option to withdraw more money than you have available in your account.
-The amount is quite small; usually, between $100 and $1,000 and you can overdraw up to an amount the lender predetermines, with set fees and rates.
+The amount is quite small, typically, between $100 and $1,000 and you can overdraw up to an amount the lender predetermines, with set fees and rates.

-A line of credit.
+- A line of credit.
 A line of credit is similar to an overdraft facility, but the credit line isn’t attached to your transaction account, and you may be able to borrow more money.
-You can withdraw up to an agreed limit at a set rate, and the lender will only charge on the amount you withdraw.
+You can withdraw up to an agreed limit at a set rate, and the lender only charges on the amount you withdraw.

-Cash advance.
+- Cash advance.
 A cash advance involves withdrawing money from your credit card.
 This type of credit starts accruing interest straight away, usually more than 20% p.a.
-Learn more about a cash advance here.
+Learn more about cash advances.

-Good credit small loans.
-If you have good credit, you can still get a small loan.
+- Good credit small loans.
+If you have good credit, you can get a small loan.
 Compare your options above.